 • Monthly mentoring to transfer responsibility to people for owning their tasks; the management of relationships, productivity, engagement and a plan for progress, so they have the adequate support they’ve rarely been given.

-Hopefully by now, you realize that the crucial element for employee engagement is first a changed mind about people.
+Hopefully, by now you realize that the crucial element for employee engagement is first a changed mind about people.
 All control tactics reflect a lack of faith in people.
 Responsibility-based functioning holds that people are and want to be great.
 When you build upon this idea, you will see extraordinary outcomes you never dreamed possible.
 You need a system to make this shift.
 I have one.
 It has been proven.
 I’m here to help.

 Why People Hire Judy Ryan and LifeWork Systems